Menu

 6- Stonehenge

-Stonehenge is one of the most iconic and mysterious landmarks in England, located on Salisbury Plain in Wiltshire, southwestern England.
+Stonehenge is one of the most iconic and mysterious historical places in the world, located on Salisbury Plain in Wiltshire, southwestern England.
 The site consists of a circle of standing stones, some of which weigh as much as 25 tons, and has been the subject of speculation and study for centuries.

 The origins and purpose of Stonehenge remain shrouded in mystery, but it is believed to have been constructed over a period of several centuries, beginning around 3,000 BC.
 The stones were transported from as far away as Wales and set up in a precise alignment that is thought to have had some astronomical significance.